shalatan/shalatan.github.io/android.md

 [🔝](#table-of-contents)

 ***Coroutines are Kotlin feature that converts async background processes to the sequential code***
-- `suspend` : Keyword to mark a function available to coroutines, *suspends* exceution until the result is ready then it resumes where it left off with the result.
+- `suspend` : Keyword to mark a function available to coroutines, *suspends* exceution until the result is ready then it resumes where it left off with the result. ***Using suspend doesn’t tell Kotlin to run a function on a background thread.***
 - `Dispatchers` : Context
   - `Dispathcers.Main` : Lightweight tasks eg - network calls, database queries, won't block the main thread while suspended.
   - `Dispathcers.IO` : For heavy IO work, eg - long running database queries.
   - `Dispathcers.Default` : For CPU intensive tasks.
   - `Dispathcers.Unconfined` : Runs coroutines unconfined on no specific thread, not recommended to use.
-- `Scopes` : Lifetime
+- `CoroutineScopes` : Keeps track of coroutines, even suspended ones, can cancel all of the coroutines started in it.
   - `globalScope` : Coroutine lifecycle will be associated with the application lifecycle.
   - `viewModelScope` : Coroutine scopre tied to *viewModel*.
 Extension function of the *viewModel* class, bound to *Dispatchers.Main* and will automatically be cancelled when viewModel is cleared.
   - `lifecycleScope` :